HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf235.md

 ### Practitioner Dashboard

 === "Containers"
     Practitioner dashboard – A modern, React-based dashboard with widgets, quick links, and an info hub to help you manage content, track status, and personalize user experiences more efficiently.
-For more information refer to[Practitioner Dashboard  ](https://pages.git.cwp.pnp-hcl.com/CWPdoc/dx-mkdocs/in-progress/build_sites/practitioner_studio/dashboard/)<!-- Tupdate link-->
+For more information refer to [Practitioner Dashboard  ](https://pages.git.cwp.pnp-hcl.com/CWPdoc/dx-mkdocs/in-progress/build_sites/practitioner_studio/dashboard/)<!-- Tupdate link-->

 === "On-Premises"
     Practitioner dashboard – A modern, React-based dashboard with widgets, quick links, and an info hub to help you manage content, track status, and personalize user experiences more efficiently.
 For more information refer to[Practitioner Dashboard  ](https://pages.git.cwp.pnp-hcl.com/CWPdoc/dx-mkdocs/in-progress/build_sites/practitioner_studio/dashboard/)<!-- Tupdate link-->